klikli-dev/modonomicon/docs/basics/structure/entries.md

 #### **line_reversed** (Boolean, _optional_)

 Default value: `false`.
-If true, the line will be drawn from this entry to the parent entry and the arrow will point to the parent, instead of the other way around.
+If true, the line will be drawn in reverse, which means the curve is mirrored.
+This allows you to determine if the curve goes left or right / up or down to get nice symmetrical graphs.
+This has no effect on straight lines.
+This does not affect the direction of the arrow.

 ## Usage Examples